Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Experimental results

 In the rest of this section, we answer these questions.

-\paragraph{\textbf{Q1}} To answer Q1, we run \textsf{KADABRA} with $\epsilon=0.005$.
+\paragraph{\textbf{Q1}} To answer Q1, first we fix $\delta$ to $0.1$ and run \textsf{KADABRA} with $\epsilon=0.005$ (i.e., with a lower value) and $\epsilon=0.05$ (i.e., with a higher value).
 The results are reported in Table~\ref{table:randomexp2}.
-In this setting, most of the scores estimated by \textsf{KADABRA} are still $0$.
+In these two settings, most of the scores estimated by \textsf{KADABRA} are still $0$.
 There are only two exceptions where, however, the approximation error is high.
-Note that the running time of \textsf{KADABRA} in this setting is considerably more than the case of $\epsilon=0.01$ and as a result, the running time of \textsf{BCD}.
+For $\epsilon=0.005$, the running time of \textsf{KADABRA} is considerably more than its running time for $\epsilon=0.01$ and as a result, the running time of \textsf{BCD}.
+However, paying this extra cost does not improve its accuracy, with respect to \textsf{BCD}.
+Increasing $\epsilon$ to $0.05$, reduces running time of \textsf{KADABRA} and makes it comparable to the running time of \textsf{BCD}.
+However, \textsf{BCD} shows a much better accuracy.

+Then, we fix $\epsilon$ to $0.01$ and run \textsf{KADABRA} with $\delta=0.05$ (i.e., with a lower value) and $\delta=0.15$ (i.e., with a higher value).
+In these cases, we do not observe meaningful changes in the behavior (running time and accuracy) of \textsf{KADABRA}.
+We may only state that in the case of $\delta=0.15$, the algorithm works slightly faster.
+As a result, it seems \textsf{KADABRA} is less sensitive to the value of $\delta$ than to the value of $\epsilon$.
+Due to the high similarity of the results obtained in these two cases to the results of Table~\ref{table:randomexp1}, we do not report them.

-\paragraph{\textbf{Q2}} To answer Q2, over each dataset, we examine the algorithms for the vertex that has the highest betweenness score\footnote{We already find this vertex using the exact algorithm.}.
+\paragraph{\textbf{Q2}} To answer Q2, over each dataset we examine the algorithms for the vertex that has the highest betweenness score\footnote{We already find this vertex using the exact algorithm.}.
 The results are reported in Table~\ref{table:highestexp}. \textsf{KADABRA} can be optimized to estimate betweenness centrality of only top $k$ vertices, where $k$ is an input parameter.
 In the experiments of this part, we use this optimized version of \textsf{KADABRA} with $k=1$ and refer to it as \textsf{KADABRA-TOP-1}.
-In \textsf{KADABRA-TOP-1}, we consider three values for $\epsilon$: $0.01$, $0.005$ and $0.0005$, and in all the cases, we set $\delta$ to $0.1$.
+In \textsf{KADABRA-TOP-1}, we consider three values for $\epsilon$: $0.01$, $0.005$ and $0.0005$ and in all the cases, we set $\delta$ to $0.1$.
 Similar to the other experiments, we run \textsf{BCD} with $\tau=1000$.
 In all the experiments of this part, the size of $\mathcal{RV}$ becomes larger than $1000$, hence, the scores computed by \textsf{BCD} are approximate scores.
 In Table~\ref{table:highestexp}, in three cases the error of \textsf{KADABRA-TOP-1} is not reported.
 The reason is that in these cases the vertex $r$ that has the highest betweenness score, is not among the vertices considered by \textsf{KADABRA-TOP-1} as a top-score vertex.
 Hence, \textsf{KADABRA-TOP-1} does not report any value for it.